Treasures of the Mayan world: Mexico to Guatemala

 Today, take a trip down to Sabancuy , a beautiful fishing town.
 Tourists don’t come here very often and its peaceful atmosphere make it a perfect spot to chill at the seaside for an hour or two.

 Then take the road to the south.
-We cross tens of kilometres of swamps against a backdrop of haciendas where the country’s bulls are raised.
+We cross tens of kilometers of swamps against a backdrop of haciendas where the country’s bulls are raised.

 Day 6 : Palenque